NativeScript/docs-v7/start/ns-setup-win.md

 	echo yes | "%ANDROID_HOME%\tools\android" update sdk --filter tools,platform-tools,android-23,build-tools-23.0.2,extra-android-m2repository,extra-google-m2repository,extra-android-support --all --no-ui
 	```
 1. (Optional) Install Genymotion.<br/>Genymotion is a third-party native emulator.
-    1. Go to [Get Genymotion](https://www.genymotion.com/#!/download), select Windows and click **Get Genymotion**.<br/>You might want to download the larger archive which contains VirtualBox.
+    1. Go to [Get Genymotion](https://www.genymotion.com/#!/download), select Windows and click **Get Genymotion**.<br/>You might want to download the larger archive, which contains VirtualBox.
     1. If prompted, confirm the download.
     1. After the download completes, run the installer and complete the installation.
 1. Install the NativeScript CLI.